bhushan-mohanraj/lawrenceville-math/readme.md

 # LMC

-The official internal website of the Lawrenceville Math Club.
+The internal website of the Lawrenceville Math Club.

 # Development (Python 3.9)